timbergus/fullstack-cli/README.md

 ## Introduction

-This is a tool for Fullstack Developers, to create the full stack of a web application.
+This is a tool for Fullstack Developers, to create the full stack for a web application.
 This stack contains:

 * __Front:__ Generator that creates a web application based on React that uses:
   * [Routing](https://reacttraining.com/react-router/)